tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

 - Released the Android & iOS Lite-Edition SDK.
-- Compared with the standard edition SDK, the lite edition SDK removed the friend and conversation capabilities and optimized some service logic to ensure higher execution efficiency and a smaller installation package size.
+- Compared with the standard edition SDK, the Lite Edition SDK removed the friend and conversation capabilities and optimized some service logic to ensure higher execution efficiency and a smaller installation package size.

 ## 4.9.1 @2020.07.24 - Standard Edition